SciPost/SciPost/README.md

 ```

-## Maintaining database migratons
+## Maintaining database migrations
-Every time fields in any of the models change, a [database migration](https://docs.djangoproject.com/en/1.10/topics/migrations/)
+Every time fields in any of the models change, a [database migration](https://docs.djangoproject.com/en/1.11/topics/migrations/)
 needs to be created and applied.
 The first documents a database change and its
 inverse, the second actually changes the database.